Joseph Nakash: Career

-In 1983, the Nakash brothers acquired a 50% stake in Guess Jeans from the Marciano Brothers (Paul, Georges, Armand and Maurice) of Los Angeles.
+In 1983, the Nakash brothers acquired a 50% stake in Guess Jeans from the Marciano Brothers (Paul, Georges, Armand, and Maurice) of Los Angeles.
 The joint venture eventually soured.
 In 1989, a California superior court jury found that the Naskash brothers had fraudulently lured the Marcianos into the transaction.
 In 1990, the Nakash brothers settled for $66 million of $106 million escrowed profits and the ownership of the brand name "Gasoline" while the Marciano brothers received the brand "Diesel."
-In the 1990s the Jordache brand suffered in the face new competition.
-In 1995, they took the brand down market, selling Jordache jeans at the discount chain Wal-Mart while higher end retailers such as Macy's dropped the brand.
-Their efforts were successful, selling $100 million worth of jeans in the first year with Wal-Mart, which made up 30% of Jordache Enterprises total sales.
+In the 1990s the Jordache brand suffered in the face of new competition.
+In 1995, they took the brand down market, selling Jordache jeans at the discount chain Wal-Mart while higher-end retailers such as Macy's dropped the brand.
+Their efforts were successful, selling $100 million worth of jeans in the first year with Wal-Mart, which made up 30% of Jordache Enterprises' total sales.
 They then moved into contract manufacturing, making jeans and clothing for Tommy Hilfiger, the Gap, American Eagle, and Abercrombie & Fitch.

-Using profits from their apparel business, they diversified and started investing in banking and real estate primarily in New York, Miami, New Jersey and Israel.
-Nakash also purchased Arkia, a non-profitable discount airline flying between Israel and Europe which they returned to profitability.
+Using profits from their apparel business, they diversified and started investing in banking and real estate primarily in New York, Miami, New Jersey, and Israel.
+Nakash also purchased Arkia, a non-profitable discount airline flying between Israel and Europe, which they returned to profitability.
 In 2004, the brothers purchased AMPA Real Estate of Israel and expanded into the purchase of hotels and development of residential projects in Israel.
 They own the Park Plaza Orchid Hotel in Tel Aviv and the Kineret Orchid Vacation Resort on the Sea of Galilee.

 In 2006, Nakash and his brothers began investing in Israeli agriculture, establishing an oil press for $2 million in partnership with Revivim, a kibbutz in southern Israel, which produces olive oil under the Halutza brand.
 The brothers have invested about $5.5 million in olive groves, olive oil production, and vineyards.
 In 2013, via their investment company Nakash Holdings, they purchased a $100 million office building in Washington, D.C.
-In 2013, they purchased (along with Eli Gindi) the Versace Mansion in Miami Beach where the Nakashes own five other hotels.
+In 2013, they purchased (along with Eli Gindi) the Versace Mansion in Miami Beach, outbidding Donald Trump. where the Nakashes own five other hotels.
 In April 2013, they purchased—via their Papo Shipping Company—the exclusive right to operate the Port of Eilat in Israel for 15 years for the price of $105 million.
 In April 2013, Nakash and his brothers purchased the Isrotel Tower in Tel Aviv for $150 million.

+Politics

+During the 2020 US Presidential election, Nakash contributed "$385,000 to [the campaign of Donald] Trump and the Republican National Committee" and "$250,000 to Trump's Victory PAC".

+During Trump's second term in office, private jets owned by shell companies connected to Nakash and Eli Gindi were used for at least 8 flights deporting migrants from the United States, including deportations to third countries where those migrants had no ties, and where they were held in indefinite detention.